 It’s worth taking whatever time and effort are necessary to have a detailed accounting of CoGS across your entire product portfolio and supply chain so you can confidently measure it them and make better decisions to scale your business.

 After factoring in handling costs from Amazon, you’ll be able to calculate your Gross Profit, which is cut down by any shipping, storage, or return fees from FBA.
 You then arrive at your operating profit – the bottom-line number that gives you a proper accounting on the health of your business.

 How do you fix problems with profitability?

-If your Amazon business isn’t turning a profit or isn’t turning a profit at the level you expect, consider a phased auditing approach – starting at the most macro level before digging deeper.
+If your Amazon business isn’t turning a profit or isn’t turning a profit at the level you had originally anticipated, consider a phased auditing approach – starting at the most macro level before digging deeper.

 First, take a hard look at your account on Amazon.
 Problems you solve at this level are likely to have the greatest impact.
 Questions you may want to ask yourself here include:

 - Are my storage fees too high?
 Can I better account for what to send to FBA to drive this down?

 - Is my advertising efficient enough?
 Would better campaign structures or technology make a difference?

 Next, you can examine your business at a supplier or product level.
 Questions that may make sense to ask include:

 - Have supplier costs changed?
 If that’s impacted your profitability, you may need to renegotiate or look to find a new supplier.